stackforge/fuel-docs/pages/user-guide/config-environment/1000-assign-roles.rst

 - Select the role or roles you want to assign
 - Click on the appropriate node(s) in the "Unallocated Nodes" list
 - Click on the "Apply Changes" button.
-- Proceed to do this until all roles have been assigned to all nodes.
+- Proceed to do this until roles have been assigned to all nodes.

-In this example,
-both the "Compute" and "Storage - Cinder LVM" roles are being assigned to this node.
+  You must have at least one Controller role and one Compute role assigned.

 As you make your selections,
 Fuel displays information about combinations that are not allowed and other configurations that are required.
-For example, in this sample screen, it tells you that the Controller role cannot be combined with the Compute and Cinder LVM roles that you have selected.

 .. note:: The Zabbix role appears on this screen
           only after you have enabled